 Pressure mounted dog gates

-This type of pet gates is called pressure-mounted because of the method used to install the gates.
-Unlike other types of barriers and barricades, pressure mounted dog gates do not require any actual mounting of hardware, no need to drill through walls, or put in screws and ruin your home decor.
+This type of pet gate is called pressure-mounted because of the method used to install the gates.
+Unlike other types of barriers and barricades, pressure-mounted dog gates do not require any actual mounting of hardware, no need to drill through walls, or put in screws and ruin your home decor.
 These gates actually are very sturdy and stable, and they stay in place because of the tension, which is normally achieved through adjusting a knob on the dog gate.
 You can easily move these gates around your house without any trouble and whenever you need to.
 Normally, these gates are considered the easiest to install.

 Hardware mounted dog gates

-The hardware mounted pet gates for dogs are designed to be permanently affixed to your wall at home, or your doorway, in order to maximize the structural integrity of these pet gates, so to speak.
-Hardware mounted dog gates would usually need things like brackets, some tools, etc. for proper installation.
+The hardware-mounted pet gates for dogs are designed to be permanently affixed to your wall at home, or your doorway, in order to maximize the structural integrity of these pet gates, so to speak.
+Hardware-mounted dog gates would usually need things like brackets, some tools, etc. for proper installation.
 This is obviously not a mobile solution, but it's the one that will be the sturdiest.

 Stairway dog gates